debonzi/pycorn_apispec/README.md

-# PyCornMarsh APISpec
+# PyCornMarsh OpenAPI

-Automated APISpec documentation with Pyramid Cornice and Marshmallow
+Automated OpenAPI documentation with Pyramid Cornice and Marshmallow